lmucs-2120/portfolio-template-YannaMonkey/reflections/sept-25-oct-6.md

 * ...
 * Learned about linked lists
-ALso got to play around with virtual reality which was cool because I have not had a lot of experience with one before *
+Also got to play around with virtual reality which was cool because I have not had a lot of experience with one before *
 {% endhint %}